 A good workout will have a mix of both compound and isolation lifts for your entire body.
 There is evidence in research that doing both helps to build more evenly developed muscle mass, more muscle mass overall, and more strength too. (study, study).

-There’s even research showing that adding in some isolation exercises on top of your compound exercises can help you reach your goals faster.
-We know that you might not be trying to build your biceps really big, but we can learn from this study.
+There’s even research showing that adding some isolation exercises on top of your compound exercises can help you reach your goals faster.
+We know that you might not be trying to build your biceps as a woman, but we can learn from this study.
 It shows that while chin-ups (compound exercise) were great for building up biceps, doing both compound and isolation exercises like the bicep curls, resulted in the most arm growth.